jalexray/Flask-Bootstrap-MySQL/README.md

 Here's how to get started:

 1. Clone the repo
-1. Install the requirements (`pip install -r requirements.txt`)
+1. Set up a virtual environment and install the requirements (`virtualenv v-env` `source v-env/bin/activate` `pip install -r requirements.txt`)
+1. Run the `setup-env.sh` script and then the `db-setup.sh` script to create a database and update the `.env` file with the correct credentials.
 1. Build your HTML pages using Bootstrap + Jinja and place in `/app/templates/`
-1. Set your environment variables in the `.env` file
-1. Set your database credentials in the `.env` file
 1. Run your server `flask run`
 1. Start making cool stuff!